HelouiseDayane/meudelivery/brunocakes_front_v3/README.md

-  # Bruno cakes
+  # Meu Delivery

-  This is a code bundle for Bruno cakes.
+  This is a code bundle for Meu Delivery.
 The original project is available at https://www.figma.com/design/1D9CEvshQ3lmrxAkoxRMrf/Bruno-cakes.

   ## Running the code